You Just Received an IFB, Now What?

 Sometimes agencies provide a templated form for vendors to fill in required information.
-These are typically boxed areas to list pricing, shipping charges, and information like carton quantities.
+These are typically boxed areas to list pricing, shipping charges and information like carton quantities.
 These forms make it easier for the agency to compare responses quickly.
 If you do receive a templated form to fill out, always treat every response as if the agency has never seen the form before.
 Your response, even with template forms, should always reflect what your business represents.

-Write your response to reflect the solution you will provide to your individual customer.
+Write your response to reflect the solution you’ll provide to your individual customer.
 Additionally, avoid submitting your bid with any mistakes.
 Have another employee, or two, review for grammatical or formatting errors.
 Even if an agency has invited you to bid, your bid can, and will, be removed if they find blatant errors.

 After you submit your bid and allow for the time the agency requires for review, send a follow-up note.
 Thank them for the opportunity to bid on their project.
-If you were not selected to contract, take this opportunity to ask them what you could have done differently.
+If you weren’t selected to contract, take this opportunity to ask them what you could have done differently.
 Use this opportunity to your advantage and utilize their feedback on your future bids.